Bread glorious Bread!!

 Hitting the wraps jackpot:

-I tried a few paleo breads but they all lacked the chew i missed from the gluten filled kind.
-Plus i later realised tapioca and cassava flours also upset my gut so it left me with even fewr options!
-Finally i hit the jackpot.
-After months of playing around with different flours i finally came up with a recipe that really fills that bread shaped hole in my sole.
+I tried a few paleo breads but they all lacked the chew I missed from the gluten-filled kind.
+Plus I later realized tapioca and cassava flours also upset my gut so it left me with even fewer options!
+Finally, I hit the jackpot.
+After months of playing around with different flours, I finally came up with a recipe that really fills that bread-shaped hole in my soul.
 I am yet to make a role or loaf that fits the bill, but these wraps get not only me but my kids excited too!!

 They are pretty simple, super yummy and hold up well to all kinds of fillings.
 Super win!!

 1tsp Xanthium gum